agl-alexglopez/ccc/CONTRIBUTING.md

 - Checkout a branch and start working on changes.
 - When ready or almost ready, open a draft pr so CI can start running checks.
 - Before completion run the following tools.
 Most run remotely on the PR as well but feedback is faster locally.
     - Run `make tidy` on debug and release builds and fix any issues from `clang-tidy`.
-This will also run as an action on any pull request in case you forget, but it only runs if it detects the most recent commit has changed a `.c` or `.h` file.
-It is also easier to quickly fix feedback locally.
+This is not run on the remote repository.
     - Run `make clean && cmake --preset=dsan && cmake --build build -j8 --target ccc tests samples`.
 Replace the `-j8` flag with the number of cores on your system.
 This runs GCC's `-fanalyzer` and supplementary sanitizer flags.
 GCC's `-fanalyzer` will flag issues at compile time.
 Sanitizers requires you run actual programs so it can observe undefined behavior, buffer overflow, out of bounds memory access, etc. Run the tests `make dtest` and any samples your changes affect.
 Tests will run the PR remotely in case you forget, but feedback is faster locally.
     - Run `make clean && cmake --preset=rsan && cmake --build build -j8 --target ccc tests samples`.
 Replace the `-j8` flag with the number of cores on your system.
 This is the same as the previous step just in release mode.
 Sometimes the compiler can optimize in such a way to create different issues the sanitizer can catch.
 Run `make rtest`.
 Tests will run the PR remotely in case you forget, but feedback is faster locally.
 - Mark the pr as ready for review when all CI checks pass and tools show no errors locally.